Increased productivity, safety and security in farming operations

 As with virtually any electronic device, there are always cheaper alternatives to tested and proven professional equipment.

-With margins tight in farming, it’s tempting to cut corners and shave costs.
-For example, you can buy a multi-pack of consumer PMR446 walkie-talkies from a supermarket, catalogue store or even toy shop for little more than the price of a sack of feed.
-While they might work, they are not designed to survive the rough and tumble of farming activities, usage in all weather conditions (and with gloved hands) or last a long day’s work without needing to be charged or replacing the batteries.
+With tight margins in farming, cutting corners and shaving costs is tempting.
+For example, you can buy a multi-pack of consumer PMR446 walkie-talkies from a supermarket, catalogue store or even a toy shop for a little more than a sack of feed.
+While they might work, they are not designed to survive the rough and tumble of farming activities, usage in all weather conditions (and with gloved hands), or last a long day’s work without needing to be charged or without needing to replace the batteries.

-A license-free or licensed two-way radio is a critical piece of equipment, giving farm management the ability to coordinate operations being carried out by workers often working alone and out of sight, reliably and clearly at the push of a button to optimise efficiency and safety.
-Especially important when circumstances change or in the event of an incident requiring assistance, so it pays to invest in the right kit for the job.
+A license-free or licensed two-way radio is a critical piece of equipment.
+It allows farm management to coordinate operations carried out by workers, often working alone and out of sight, reliably and clearly at the push of a button to optimise efficiency and safety.
+This is especially important when circumstances change or in the event of an incident requiring assistance, so it pays to invest in the right kit for the job.

 Typical applications include: